marioy47/blog-site/posts/react-storybook-intro-and-setup/index.md

 ![](input-field-big.png)

 Notice how Storybook converted the _camelCased_ words in actual sentences on the sidebar.
-Pe.
-It changed `InputFieldDefault` to _Input Field Default_. **Take this into account when naming your stories**.
+For instance, it changed `InputFieldDefault` to _Input Field Default_. **Take this into account when naming your stories**.

+**You now have enough information to create your stories in Storybook**.
+But there are still, are a couple of additional

 ## Using templates and args